 Every construction site needs to have a proper construction waste management plan.
 This includes strategies for segregating waste that needs to be treated before disposal, recycled, and even reused.

-A vast quantity of natural resources like sand, gravel, and wood are used in the construction.
+A vast quantity of natural resources like sand, gravel, and wood are used in construction.
 By reusing these materials, you’re reducing the strain on natural resources.
 An important part of construction waste management regulations requires contractors to reuse and recycle most of the waste generated.

 Construction waste segregation allows you to identify items that can be recycled and reused in your project.
 By following proper construction waste management regulations, you can build a sustainable and financially viable business model.

 At Storefield Aggregates, we have a huge fleet of tipper and grub trucks, allowing us to easily transport construction waste.
 Our experts are trained to identify and test different types of waste, allowing for their proper disposal.
-When you work with us, you access additional services—we also supply top-quality construction aggregates and hire out construction vehicles.
+When you work with us, you access additional services, we also supply top-quality construction aggregates and hire out construction vehicles.

 We’re experts in construction waste management, and our end-to-end construction waste management plan enables us to support you in creating a sustainable and safe construction site.